-• You should immediately hear the fans operating.

-- When all LEDs come on to indicate that the system has booted successfully, the initial system banner should be displayed on the console screen.
-If it is not displayed, see Connecting the Local Console (on page 5-1) to verify that the terminal is set correctly and that it is properly connected to the console port. - If the banner is displayed, but the Status LED is flashing orange, indicating a warning state, check the user log:
+- You should immediately hear the fans operating. - When all LEDs come on to indicate that the system has booted successfully, the initial system banner should be displayed on the console screen.
+If it is not displayed, see How to Set Up the Local Console to verify that the terminal is set correctly and that it is properly connected to the console port. - If the banner is displayed, but the Status LED is flashing orange, indicating a warning state, check the user log: